 Because of the anticipated large number of EOIs, only limited feedback will be given to unsuccessful EOI applicants.
 Ineligible applications will be informed why they are ineligible.
-Applicants which are eligible but declined to progress to Full proposal will be notified and information shared about their relative placement with the field (e.g. scored in the lower 50% of EOIs).
+Eligible applicants who failed to progress to full proposal will be notified and information shared about their relative placement with the field (e.g. scored in the lower 50% of EOIs).